--Name three ways in which HIPAA guidelines affect psychiatrists.
+-Name three ways in which HIPAA guidelines affect psychiatrists' note-taking.

--Name three concepts related to the client’s informed consent.
+-Name three concepts related to a client’s informed consent.

--Name three changes in boundaries in regards to the disclosure of raw test data.
+-Name three changes in boundaries regarding disclosure of raw test data.

 -Explain when is it appropriate to disclose confidential information without the consent of the individual.